peterkos/peterkos.github.io/content/2022-04-17-rust-const-generics.md

 _Topics include: generics, const generics, monomorphization, macros, and GitHub archaeology_

+_Credit goes to Prof. Matthew Fluet's [Programming Skills: Rust class][29] at RIT for the Rust knowledge, and more directly, the assignment to write a blog post on advanced Rust.
+I'll be writing another post soon about what it's like to learn Rust in academia -- stay tuned!_

 _Big thanks to [@Ryan_A_Gillie][28] for proofreading (and emotional support)_

 ## The Generic Groundwork